Post-Abortion Syndrome

 The Research

 • Post-Abortion Syndrome (PAS) is a form of Post-Traumatic Stress Disorder (PTSD).
 PTSD often occurs after an individual has suffered an event so stressful and so traumatic that this person is unable to cope with this experience in a normal manner.
 Following a traumatic event, sufferers of PTSD are unable to simply resume their lives where they had left off.
 Instead, they experience a variety of reactions that do not go away merely with the passage of time.
 The symptoms of PTSD (including PAS) vary from case to case, and sometimes, these reactions may not arise until years after the event.
-Nonetheless, this is a serious condition that needs to acknowledged and treated in order for the person to recover and resume a normal life.
+Nonetheless, this is a serious condition that needs to be acknowledged and treated in order for the mother to recover and resume a normal life.

 • Researchers investigating post-abortion reactions report only one positive emotion: relief.
 This emotion is understandable- especially in light of the high degree of pressure women facing unplanned pregnancies feel to “get it over with.”(2) After these temporary feelings of relief, the woman may enter a period which psychiatrists identify as “paralysis,” or post-abortion “numbness.”
 (3) Like shell-shocked soldiers, these post-abortive women are unable to express or even feel their own emotions.
 Their focus is primarily on having survived the ordeal, and they may be (at least temporarily) out of touch with their feelings.